Character Reference

 By default, with --cw 100, Midjourney includes as much detail as possible, like the face, hair, and clothing.
 If you turn the dial down to --cw 0, the focus will mainly be on the character's face.
 This gives you the flexibility to adjust how much detail is pulled from your reference image.

 Midjourney uses Image Prompts and References as inspiration to guide new creations, not to copy them exactly.
-If you're not getting exactly the results you want, check out the Full Editor.
+If you're not getting exactly the results you want, check out the Editor.

 • • For your prompts to work, you need a text prompt in combination with your Character Reference.